pchemguy/spec-kit/templates/constitution.md

 - complexity tracking for justified deviations; and
 - explicit sequencing that supports incremental implementation.

+Task lists MUST:

-Task lists MUST be organized to support independent execution and verification.
-Where applicable, they MUST separate foundational work from user-story work, reflect the intended architectural decomposition, and order work to deliver an MVP or tracer bullet as early as feasible before staged follow-on evolution.
-They MUST include the test-development, validation, documentation, and integration tasks required to prove completion.
+- be organized to support independent execution and verification;
+- separate foundational work from user-story work
+- reflect the intended architectural decomposition;
+- order work to deliver an MVP or tracer bullet as early as feasible before staged follow-on evolution;
+- include the test-development, validation, documentation, and integration tasks required to prove completion;
+- include work to update `progress.md`.

+Implementation workflow MUST

+- verify that `tasks.md` includes a task requiring updating `progress.md` before feature is considered complete;
+- update `progress.md` before completion is considered final.

+Reviewers MUST

+- reject completion when `progress.md` is missing, omitted, or inconsistent with the implemented artifacts.

 ## Agentic Delivery Requirements